Krenth/SpaceK/README.md

 TestBed_Nano_Hover is a coordinate-tracking hovering autopilot for TestBed, that attains and maintains a desired altitude to hover over to a desired coordinate on [Kerbin](https://wiki.kerbalspaceprogram.com/wiki/Kerbin).
 Once it reaches reserve fuel (set to 25% of max fuel), it executes a constant speed descent to land and stabilize on ground.

 ### Coordinates
 A simple coordinate query script, for use with any vehicle, to obtain the latitude and longitude of the current location in degrees decimal format.
-Mainly used for saving points of interests for use with otuehr autopilots as navigation waypoints.
+Mainly used for saving points of interests for use with other autopilots as navigation waypoints.

 ### Connect
 A simple connection script to test whether the kRPC framework is set up correctly and playing nicely.
 It just connects to the kRPC host, queries kRPC version, and prints it out.